 Classic Boat April 2010 Secret 20 Review by Steffan Meyric Hughes, photos by Ray Little

 “and we are off again, touching five knots close on the wind which is blowing no more than a Force 2.
-We sail as far as Bradwell, swapping tacks with a modern 25-footer, and running neck-and-neck.”

 “This is clearly a boat that would be at or higher than hull speed most of the time.”